We are responsible for all public roads on the Chatham Islands, as well as maintaining an adequate water supply for residents and a sewerage system.

 |Port Hutt Road||Waikawa Culvert||N/A||50% of Class I||N/A|

-It should be noted an overweight permit system is in place for the use of the bridges under prescribed conditions.
+It should be noted an overweight permit system is in place for the use of the above bridges by Heavy Vehicles under prescribed conditions.
 Operators should apply to:

 Telephone (03) 343 8718